ztzhang/SoundSynth/README.md

 Our code has been tested on 64-bit Ubuntu 14.04.5.

-We provide auto install scripts for all required libraies except Matlab & [MKL](https://software.intel.com/en-us/mkl).
+We provide auto install scripts for all required libraries except Matlab & [MKL](https://software.intel.com/en-us/mkl).
 You need to modify `auto_install.sh` to indicate the paths to MKL libraries, libiomp5 (often included in an MKL install), and Matlab.

 Then, simply run `./auto_install.sh` (requires sudo privileges).
 This should install all the necessary components for you to synthesize sound, including
 - [Eigen3](http://eigen.tuxfamily.org/index.php?title=Main_Page)